Skip to content

 Wrought Iron with Chantilly Lace

 Wrought Iron is sometimes touted as a black, but it isn’t really.
 It’s a very dark charcoal gray.
+You might also like the similar color Sherwin Williams Iron Ore.

 Collingwood Walls with Chantilly Lace Trim around big windows in a foyer with matching black modern chandeliers